CentauriSolutions/EyeDP/README.md

 has the operator flag enabled, which can be done in the admin UI by an administrator.

+In this context, managing EyeDP means that an operator can manage SSO applications such as OpenID Connect and SAML applications.
+In additional, they can change EyeDP's settings, such as key data for the IdP, hostnames, and templates.

 ### Managers

-An operator is a type of user that can manage users and groups, but cannot manage EyeDP.
+A manager is a type of user that can manage users and groups, but cannot manage EyeDP.
 A user becomes a manager when they're added to a group that has the manager flag enabled, which can be done in the admin UI by an administrator.